hastmu/tcltk-demo/README.md

 # outlook

-If i get borded, i may add:
+If i get borded and there is intrest, i may add:
 * OP-Codes for the scrollline - as effect trigger
 * more classic demo elements